ljanyst/peroxide/README.md

 Server setup
 ------------

+**Note:** This software has not been thoroughly reviewed for security.
+Therefore, I strongly advise against running it on the open Internet - run it locally or use a trusted VPN.

 Peroxide reads its settings from a configuration file located in `/etc/peroxide.conf` by default.
 This configuration file holds a bunch of key-value pairs in YAML format.
 There's an example in the root of the source